adazzle/react-data-grid/README.md

 ###### `onCellDoubleClick?: Maybe<(args: CellMouseArgs<R, SR>, event: CellMouseEvent) => void>`

 Callback triggered when a cell is double-clicked.
 The default behavior is to open the editor if the cell is editable.
-Call `preventGridDefault` to prevent the default behavior
+Call `preventGridDefault` to prevent the default behavior.
+This prop is passed to the `<Cell />` component so avoid recreating it on every render.

 ```tsx
 function onCellDoubleClick(args: CellMouseArgs<R, SR>, event: CellMouseEvent) {